 The TOEFL is a longer test compared to the IELTS, and you have three hours to complete four sections: reading, listening, speaking, and writing.
-This exam uses a different scoring system from both the CAE and IELTS, with each section graded on a scale of 0 to 30 for a maximum point value of 120.
+This exam uses a different scoring system from both the CAE and IELTS, with each section graded on a scale of 0-30 for a maximum point value of 120.

 Question breakdown: three to four reading passages, 12–14 questions each